andrewyazura/ml-from-scratch/README.md

 > Formerly `pca-from-scratch`

-Collection of Jupyter notebooks with implementations of different ML concepts I become temporarily obsessed with.
+Collection of Jupyter notebooks and Python scripts with implementations of different (not necessarily) ML concepts I become temporarily obsessed with.